opensoars/f_/readme.md

 };
 ```

-Yes, we did it, separation of concerns.
+Yes, we did it, separation of concerns and loose coupling!
 We could even modularize it, since all those smaller asynchronous tasks could be single modules, if wanted they can even be put in single files.
 In this case I would keep it in a single file, since all tasks are small and easy to read/maintain.
 Even though we are using more lines of code.

 So far we can say that `f_` will allow us to program in a modularized way.
 Which is great already!
 Well, more greatness is coming your way!